Louis Malle: Move to the U.S.

 Malle later moved to the United States and continued to direct there.
 His later films include Pretty Baby (1978), Atlantic City (1980), My Dinner with Andre (1981), Crackers (1984), Alamo Bay (1985), Damage (1992) and Vanya on 42nd Street (1994, an adaptation of Anton Chekhov's play Uncle Vanya) in English; and Au revoir les enfants (1987) and Milou en Mai (May Fools in the U.S., 1990) in French.
 Just as his earlier films such as The Lovers helped popularize French films in the U.S., My Dinner with Andre was at the forefront of the rise of American independent cinema in the 1980s.

 Towards the end of his life, cultural correspondent Melinda Camber Porter interviewed Malle extensively for The Times.
 In 1993, the interviews were included in her book Through Parisian Eyes: Reflections On Contemporary French Arts And Culture.

 Personal life

 Malle was married to actress Anne-Marie Deschodt from 1965 to 1967.
 He later had a son, Manuel Cuotemoc Malle (born 1971), with German actress Gila von Weitershausen, and a daughter, filmmaker Justine Malle (born 1974), with Canadian actress Alexandra Stewart.
+From mid-1977 until early 1980, he was in a relationship with Susan Sarandon.

 Malle married actress Candice Bergen in 1980.
 They had one child, Chloé Françoise Malle, on 8 November 1985.
-Malle died of lymphoma, aged 63, at their home in Beverly Hills, California, on November 23, 1995.
+Malle died of lymphoma, aged 63, at their home in Beverly Hills, California, on 23 November 1995.